This post may contain affiliate links! I will receive a commission, at no extra cost to you, if you purchase something recommended here.

 During the Nasrid Dynasty, it was believed that homes have to be “paradises on Earth,” with elements that connected all the senses of a person.
 Each house had a hidden garden between the tall walls from the street.
 Palm trees represented the connection between the earth and the sky.
 Flowers were used for propagating aromas in the air, and water elements, like fountains, and rivers, represented life.

 After the reconquest of Spain, the Alhambra became the royal court of King Ferdinand and Queen Isabella, who changed some of the decorations into Renaissance style.
 Unfortunately, the royals’ residence was left in disrepair over the years and became a place for squatters and vandals.
-The interiors had been stripped of all the furniture and décor, and the once one of the most beautiful castles in Europe became unrecognizable.
+The interiors had been stripped of all the furniture and décor, and the once one of the most beautiful palaces in Europe became unrecognizable.

 However, Alhambra returned on the touristic path by publishing The Tales of the Alhambra by Washington Irving.
 The city of Granada invested in renovating the site and transforming it into a museum.